katobyte/enjin-store/README.md

-# m_shopping_module
+# stretchgoal-donation system
-This contains the code for nasclub.co/store
+This contains code to improve the Stretch-Goal Donation System module on Enjin Websites.